Jamba, Cuando: UNITA headquarters

 Jamba served as UNITA's headquarters from 1976 until 1992.
-The headquarters itself was an elaborate military encampment, with radar capabilities and sophisticated anti-aircraft weaponry that protected the headquarters throughout 16 years of war.
+The headquarters itself was an elaborate military encampment with radar capabilities and sophisticated anti-aircraft weaponry that protected the headquarters throughout the 16-year Angolan Civil War.
 UNITA also maintained a large military airstrip in Jamba.

 Author Paul Hare described Jamba as "a spread out, well-organised guerrilla encampment, carefully planned and camouflaged to protect against air attacks".

-On December 24, 1999, Jamba was captured by the military of Angola.
+On December 24, 1999, Jamba was captured by Angolan military forces.

 Jonas Savimbi

 UNITA was led by Jonas Savimbi, a charismatic political and military leader who is generally considered one of the more important figures in the history of Angola.
 Savimbi forged relations with the U.S. and ultimately became an important proxy for the West during the Cold War.

 Savimbi's critics allege that his military campaign was hugely costly and destructive to modern Angola and that, during the Civil War, human rights were violated by Savimbi and UNITA.
-Similar allegations, however, also were made against the government of Angola during the war.
+Similar allegations were made against the government of Angola during the war.